-The Creighton Law Library provides access to an extensive collection of electronic resources including ejournals, ebooks and databases, which allow library users to conduct comprehensive legal research.
+The Creighton Law Library provides access to an extensive collection of electronic resources including e-journals, e-books and databases, which allow library users to conduct comprehensive legal research.
 Many of these resources are available to law students and faculty off campus.

-The A-Z List of Databases provides an alphabetical list of all major legal resources available on and off campus.
+Alphabetical list of all major legal resources available on and off campus.

 Our Case Law guide provides links to federal and state case law resources.
 This includes AudioCaseFiles, offering downloadable MP3 files of edited judicial opinions, along with full text of the edited opinion, a brief fact summary, and the rule of law.

 Access to federal and state primary and secondary resources is provided through comprehensive research databases.
 Bloomberg Law, Lexis+ and Westlaw are examples of databases that include inter-linking between the extensive resources they provide.